What is a CRM system?

 RetailCRM

 According to the developer, the system has become “more human.”
-Navigation has been revamped, too: now all of the instruments for Retail can be found on the side panel.
-Expanded statistics are shown online in the analytics section: on customers, products, amounts.
-There is also a “best salesman” scale where you can compare people’s KPI.
+Navigation has been revamped, too.
+Now, all of the instruments for Retail can be found on the side panel.
+Expanded statistics are shown online in the analytics section: on customers, products, and amounts.
+There is also a “best salesman” scale where you can compare people’s KPIs.

 Pipedrive

 This Estonian startup has grown into a “unicorn.”
-The developer positions its CRM solution as a suite for small business.
-An abundance of plug-ins lets Pipedrive be set up to match the needs of a company in a flexible manner.
+The developer positions its CRM solution as a suite for small businesses.
+An abundance of plug-ins lets Pipedrive be set up to match the needs of a company flexibly.
 For instance, event planners can manage events’ calendars in the system.

 The sales funnel and leads are emphasized and set apart on top of the side panel.
-Every new lead goes to the funnel automatically, and the process can be controlled via a convenient and handy interface.
-Its scheduler allows the customer to plan events too.
+Every new lead goes to the funnel automatically, and the process can be controlled via a convenient interface.
+Its scheduler allows the customer to plan events, too.

 Pipedrive is great because the CRM design is so minimalist.
 Capterra has rated this system’s simplicity at 4.5 out of 5.